MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 You can use the drop-down menus to filter your view of the interactive charts.
 The following option is available:

-- **Transaction time**: Show transaction data by time.
-You can select to view transactions within last hour or last 24 hours.
+- **Event time**: Show event data by time.
+You can select to view events within last hour or last 24 hours.

 ## Key performance indicators (KPI) charts